GaloisInc/crucible/doc/tutorial/tutorial.md

     # javac -g FFS.java

-Now we can do the proof both within and across languages:
+Now we can do the proof both within and across languages (from `code/ffs_compare.saw`):

 ```
 $include all code/ffs_compare.saw
 ```

+We can run this with the `-j` flag to tell it where to find the Java standard libraries:

+    # saw -j <path to rt.jar or classes.jar from JDK> ffs_compare.saw

 Using SMT-Lib Solvers
 =====================